top of page

 d.
 Event Winners will be announced prior to the start of the next Event.

 e.
-Overall winners will be announced the day after the final Event's winner announcement.
+Overall winners will be announced within a week of the final Event's winner announcement.

 f.
 No person may have access to the score sheet or numerical scores under any circumstances except for the impartial cofounders of The Writer's Workout.